Take the Trail

 Hundreds of cart-loads of every description of refuse have, for a long time past, been ruthlessly scattered about upon the surface.
 Vegetable matter lies at leisure to decay; broken glass and bottles, mingled with old mattresses and tin-kettles; rags, bones, and dead dogs vary the scene with heaps of chemical refuse”

 You might wonder what the City Council did about this.
 Rather than clean it up or issue fines to people dumping rubbish, the Council decided to turn the site into a proper Council-run dump.
-In 1903 the Council decided to screen the dump by planting hedges around it.
+In 1903 the Council decided to screen the dump from view, by planting hedges around it.

 It was known as the “Bartels Rubbish Dump” named after Bartels Road.